RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 match is allowed then there is no way to differenciate between the two.
 5. "EXCLUDE_NON_STATES" - this flag is only applied to the AMAZON.US_STATE type
 slot and turns off parsing of US territories and D.C.
-6. "COUNTRY", "COUNTINENT" - these are parameterized flags (see below).  currently they only apply to the AMAZON.Airline slot type and they restrict the matches to the specified countries and continents.
+6. "COUNTRY", "COUNTINENT", "TYPE" - these are parameterized flags (see below).  currently they only apply to the AMAZON.Airline slot type and they restrict the matches to the specified countries and continents.